mhvk/screens/docs/tutorials/gen_velocities.rst

             d_\mathrm{eff} = \frac{ 1 - s }{ s } d_\mathrm{p}

-    * - angle from the pulsar orbit's line of nodes to the line of lensed images
+    * - angle from the pulsar's ascending node to the line of lensed images
       -
         .. math::